hackclub/hackclub/workshops/tunes/README.md

 Here's how we create a function.
 The name of our function will be `playNote` and it will need a variable called `note` to be provided when the function is called.
 Then inside of that function, it plays the C4 key for the duration of 8 notes.

 However, we aren't using our `note` variable.
 Let's use this.
-We're going to add it in using template strings.
+We're going to add it in using template strings (or template literals).
 Template strings allow us to add variables into our strings.
 To do this we use the <code>`</code> character instead of  <code>'</code>.

 Then whenever we want to use a variable like note, we can do: `${note}`